Regularization Implies balancedness in the deep linear network: Regularizing flows

-The Ness flow presents an interesting contrast with the regularizing flow.
-Lemma~\ref{le:grad} shows that when we consider the functional $\|\ww\|_2^2$, the gradient $\grad \|\ww\|_2^2 =\bfw_\bfb$ where $\bfb$ is given implicitly through the solution of the linear system ~\eqref{eq:def-grad12}.
-This makes numerical implementations of the regularizing flow subtle, since one must solve for $\bfb$ at each step.
+\begin{remark} While we assumed that $\mathbf{W}\in \fiberX$ in order to define the gradient flow~\eqref{eq:ness-flow1} we see that the flow is given by the cubic system~\eqref{eq:ness-flow-coords} which is defined on all of $\Md^N$.
+Thus, the flow may be easily implemented numerically.
+Its convergence as $t \to \infty$ follows from the general theory for the gradient flow of the squared moment map.
+An excellent exposition is provided by Lerman and adapting~\cite[Thm.
+1]{Lerman} we have \begin{corollary} The $\omega$-limit set $\omega(\mathbf{W})$ under the Kirwan-Ness flow for any $\mathbf{W}\in \Md^N$ is a single point on the balanced variety $\mathcal{M}_0$. \end{corollary} \end{remark} The Kirwan-Ness flow presents an interesting contrast with the regularizing flow for $\tfrac{1}{2}\|\ww\|^2$.
+Lemma~\ref{le:grad} shows that when we consider the functional $\tfrac{1}{2}\|\ww\|_2^2$, the gradient $\grad \tfrac{1}{2} \|\ww\|_2^2 =\bfw_\bfb$ where $\bfb$ is given implicitly through the solution of the linear system ~\eqref{eq:def-grad12}.
+This makes numerical implementations of this regularizing flow subtle, since one must solve for $\bfb$ at each step.
 However, despite the implicit nature of the regularizing flow, Theorem~\ref{thm:reg-flow} tells that $\bfG$ evolves by pure scaling.

-In contrast, $\grad \|\bfG\|_2^2 =\bfw_\bfb$ where $\bfb=2\bfG$.
-Thus, the Ness flow~\eqref{eq:ness-flow1} is explicit in $\ww$ and does not require the solution of a linear system.
+In contrast, the Kirwan-Ness flow~\eqref{eq:ness-flow1} is given explicitly by~\eqref{eq:ness-flow-coords} and is easy to implement numerically.
 On the other hand, while it is immediate from the definition of the gradient flow~\eqref{eq:ness-flow1} that

 we do not have a closed evolution equation for $\bfG$.